mbogden/galaxyJSPAM/README.md

 - `-newAll`    (Default: False) Tells program to create a new simulation, image, and score.
 - `-overWrite` (Default: False) Tells program to create a new simulation, image, and/or score even if that file already exists.
 ___
 - `newInfo`    (Default: False) Remove current information file.
 Create a new one from a copy of the base.
 - `newBase`    (Default: False) Remove the base information file and generate a new one.
 - `newRunInfo` (Default: False) Will remove the information file for all models found in a target.
 - `newRunBase` (Default: False) Will remove the base information file and generate a new one for all models found in a target.
 ___
 - `normFeats`  (Default: False) Takes WNDCHRM features created in runs and normalizes them.
 Must be paired with -normName or -normLoc.
 - `normName file_name` Loots for a feature normalization file in target's WNDCHRM directory.
 - `normLoc path/to/file.json`   Looks for feature normalization file in specified path.
+- `wndchrmAnalysis`   Performs wndchrm analysis
 ___

-#### Common Commands
+### Common Commands

-##### Initialize a target and generate basic direct image comparison scores
+#### Initialize a target and generate basic direct image comparison scores
 `python3 main_simr.py -dataDir path/to/all/targets/ -newInfo -newBase -newRunInfo -newRunBase -newScore -newImage -paramName zoo_0_direct_scores`

-##### Generate basic WNDCHRM images, features values, and normalize them.
+#### Generate basic WNDCHRM images, features values, and normalize them.
 `python3 main_simr.py -dataDir path/to/all/targets/ -newImage -paramName paramName chime_0 newFeats -normFeats -normName norm_chime_0`

-##### Tell program to point at a target directory and generate new machine scores from a parameter file you've created.
+#### Tell program to point at a target directory and generate new machine scores from a parameter file you've created.
 `python3 main_simr.py -targetDir path/to/target/ -newScore -paramLoc path/to/param.json`

-##### Tell program to focus on a single model, create a new image, overwrite existing images and print all progress.
+#### Tell program to focus on a single model, create a new image, overwrite existing images and print all progress.
 Useful for testing new image creation.
 `python3 main_simr.py -printAll -runDir path/to/run/ -newImage -overWrite -paramLoc path/to/new_param.json`

-##### Tell program to go through many targets creating new simulations, images, and score as needed.
+#### Tell program to go through many targets creating new simulations, images, and score as needed.
 Use 24 processors on current machine.
 `mpirun -n 24 python3 main_simr.py -dataDir path/to/all/targets/ -newAll -paramLoc path/to/param.json`